 Other Microsoft tools that I use:

-Getting Things Done (often called GTD) is a time/life management approach descibed in a book by David Allen entitled "Getting Things Done: The Art of Stress-Free Productivity."
+Getting Things Done (often called GTD) is a time/life management approach described in a book by David Allen entitled "Getting Things Done: The Art of Stress-Free Productivity."

 Thoughts and Tips for the 5 Phases of Workflow